Thermally Improved Aluminum Windows for the Phoenix & Scottsdale Area

 Aluminum windows are a fairly popular choice of replacement windows and doors for homes in the Scottsdale and Metro Phoenix area.
 They are a lightweight product that is very strong, with either an anodized finish, or baked-on color that lasts for decades.

 Many people like the slim frame and zero maintenance of aluminum, which provides maximum glass for viewing.
 It’s especially common in homes with modern, clean design aesthetic, and commercial buildings.
 The slender depth of an aluminum window can be a good choice for homes with narrow window openings, or where deep sills are wanted.
 It’s also a common material used in ceiling-height sliding glass doors, where weight can become an issue due to the sheer size of the panels, and a stronger material is needed for the frame.

-Thermally broken aluminum windows minimize heat transfer from the window’s exterior to the inside of the home by including a gap that seperates the internal and external components of the window; however, even these are less energy efficient than most other material choices.
+Thermally improved aluminum windows minimize heat transfer from the window’s exterior to the inside of the home by including a gap that separates the internal and external components of the window; however, even aluminum windows with this thermal break are less energy efficient than most other material choices.
 With Phoenix summers lasting for months at 100+ degree temperatures, aluminum windows in general may not be the best choice for Arizona homeowners looking to lower their utility bills.

 “We had all of the windows in our house replaced.
 DunRite delivered what they promised.
 They were on time, very good to deal with and the installation was very professional.
 I’d highly recommend them for any similar work.”

 In Arizona, vinyl windows offer much better energy efficiency than an aluminum window.
 In fact, aluminum windows are rarely sold in the Southwest, because it’s a highly conductive metal that doesn’t handle heat (or cold) well.